nath54/SemanticSearch-DiscordBot/Readme.md

 python3 main.py
 ```

-If the discord api is too verbose for you on the fact the server isn't really responding (because a search may takes time and may be heavy on resources), you can add to the command line " 2> err_log.txt" (that will redirect all the errors message to the file err_log.txt)
+If the discord api is too verbose for you on the fact the server isn't really responding (because a search may takes time and may be heavy on resources), you can add to the command line ` 2> err_log.txt` (that will redirect all the errors message to the file `err_log.txt`)

 ### How to use the bot in discord